 Working for an ACCA Approved Employer - professional development is another way of achieving the CPD requirement through your work.

-All ACCA trainees need a workplace mentor in order to satisfy the practical experience requirements (PER) of the ACCA Qualification.
-As an ACCA member, you can act as an ACCA workplace mentor to a trainee, provided you work closely with them.
+Give something back, become an ACCA practical experience supervisor.
+All our trainees need a practical experience supervisor to satisfy the practical experience requirements (PER) of the ACCA Qualification.
+As an ACCA member, you can act as a practical experience supervisor to one of our trainees, provided you work closely with them.
+You can also gain CPD through this important role, eg by:

-- Researching ACCA’s practical experience requirement to prepare for a one-to-one session with your ACCA trainee
+- researching our PER to prepare for a one-to-one session with your trainee

-- Developing your management or coaching skills to ensure you are an effective ACCA Workplace Mentor.
-Examples include attending coaching training, or researching constructive feedback techniques.
+- developing your management or coaching skills to ensure you are an effective ACCA practical experience supervisor.
+Examples include coaching or training, or researching constructive feedback techniques.

-Please note that, over time, you may become familiar with the coaching and mentoring techniques.
-It’s important that you continue to enhance your knowledge and skills in order to gain CPD.
+Please note that, over time, you may become familiar with the coaching techniques.
+It is important that you continue to enhance your knowledge and skills in order to gain CPD.